 As part of the annual County budget development process, each department is responsible for updating its 5-Year CIP.
 This process typically begins in late winter/early spring with as departments develop/update cost estimates for each capital project.
-Departments submit their requested CIPs to the Department of Administrative Services (DAS) towards the end of June/early July.
-Departmental requested budgets (Capital and Operating) are posted by the DAS on the County's website no later than August 15th of each year.
-Services
+Departments submit their requested CIPs to the Department of Administrative Services (DAS) towards mid-May.4 Departmental requested budgets (Capital and Operating) are posted by the DAS on the County's website no later than August 15th of each year.5